THE EXPERT VERDICT: THE DISCUSSION IS NO LONGER “IF” BUT “WHEN”

 More cloud computing market share going to the dominant players simplifies vendor selection for service providers and we expect most service providers to integrate one or both of the main player’s infrastructure as part of their overall service offering in 2016.

-Forecast consolidation in the cloud computing market could spell trouble for many datacentres and junior players.
-We therefore expect some further consolidation in the service provider industry.
-Cloud focused service providers based on AWS and Azure will continue to grow.
+Forecast consolidation in the cloud computing market could spell trouble for many data centres and junior players.
+We, therefore, expect some further consolidation in the service provider industry.
+Cloud-focused service providers based on AWS and Azure will continue to grow.

-2. Commoditization and Acceptance of the Public Cloud
+2. Commoditization And Acceptance Of The Public Cloud

 The future of cloud computing is now.
 Installing and managing infrastructure has been commoditized so that owning infrastructure is no longer the better option.

 “Private cloud”, “data center”, and “hardware recap” will become dirty words for most organizations, if they aren’t already.
-This is reflected even at the C-suite level, with CEOs and CFOs beginning to reject any major cash outlays for IT infrastructure in favor of cloud adoption according to Rackspace’s Brad Schulteis.
+This is reflected even at the C-suite level, with CEOs and CFOs beginning to reject any major cash outlays for IT infrastructure in favour of cloud adoption according to Rackspace’s Brad Schulteis.

-3. Enterprise Uptake of the Public Cloud
+3. Enterprise Uptake Of The Public Cloud

 2016, in terms of IT industry trends, is the year of Enterprise IaaS adoption.
 As CloudMGR CEO, Craig Deveson points out, the discussion is no longer “if” it is now “what, when, and how?”.